nseckinoral/samples-dotnet/inventory-v3-0/README.md

 # Introduction #
-This is a sample project showcasing how you can use [InStoreMetadata APIs](http://dev.xomni.com/v3-0/http-api/public-apis/catalog/item-in-store-metadata) to enable inventory related scenarios in the retail industry.
-In our sample implementation you can run queries for a specific stores or look-up across multiple stores for product availability.
-Keep in mind that in this document we are only going to discuss inventory aspect of our APIs, InStoreMetadata APIs are designed in a generic way to give you the flexibility you need to implement different scenarios where you might need store specific contextual data.
+This is a sample project showcasing how you can use [InStoreMetadata APIs](http://dev.xomni.com/v3-0/http-api/public-apis/catalog/item-in-store-metadata) to enable inventory-related scenarios in the retail industry.
+In our sample implementation, you can run queries for a specific store or run a look-up across multiple stores for product availability.
+Keep in mind that in this document we are only going to discuss inventory aspect of our APIs.
+InStoreMetadata APIs are designed in a generic way to give you the flexibility you need to implement different scenarios where you might need store specific contextual data.

 # What is "In-Store Metadata?" #
 In-Store Metadata is a **store based** metadata that may be used to store contextual and optional data about an item for a particular store.